mlesniak/mlesniak.github.io/redis-1k.md

         throw new ArgumentException($"Invalid byte {data[offset]} to parse");
 }
 ```
-where the problem becomes (in my humble view) obvious: while the switch looks syntactically simpler, the necessary `var b when b == ...` construct does not look very nice.
+where the problem becomes (in my humble view) obvious: while the switch looks syntactically simpler, the necessary `var b when b == ...` construct does not look very nice and quite a bit convoluted.